BASIS OF PRESENTATION

 The accompanying condensed consolidated financial statements include the accounts of MariMed and its wholly- and majority-owned subsidiaries.
 Intercompany transactions and balances have been eliminated in consolidation.

 Noncontrolling interests represent third-party minority ownership interests in the Company’s majority-owned consolidated subsidiaries.
-Net income attributable to noncontrolling interests is reported in the condensed consolidated statements of operations, and the value of minority-owned interests is presented as a component of equity within the condensed consolidated balance sheets.
+Net income attributable to noncontrolling interests is reported in the condensed consolidated statements of operations, and the value of minority-owned interests are presented as a component of equity within the condensed consolidated balance sheets.

 Use of Estimates and Judgments

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reporting amounts of revenue and expenses during the reporting periods.
-Significant estimates and judgments relied upon in preparing these condensed consolidated financial statements include accounting for business combinations, inventory valuations, assumptions used to determine the fair value of stock-based compensation, and intangible assets and goodwill.
+Significant estimates and judgments relied upon in preparing these condensed consolidated financial statements include accounting for business combinations, inventory valuations, assumptions used to determine the fair value of stock-based compensation, and intangible asset and goodwill.
 Actual results could differ from those estimates.

 Cash and Cash Equivalents